mpark/wg21/patterns.md

 the "vocabulary types" provided by the standard library.

-In C++17, structured binding declarations [@P0144] introduced the ability to concisely bind names to components of a `tuple`-like value.
+In C++17, structured binding declarations [@P0144] introduced the ability to concisely bind names to components of `tuple`-like values.
 The proposed direction of this paper aims to naturally extend this notion by performing __structured inspection__ prior to forming the __structured bindings__ with a third selection statement: the `inspect` statement.
 The goal of the `inspect`